-Our devotion to this faith failed to translate into record sales and the Voidoids' attempts to break into the top 40 were disasters summed up by a power-pop trio mocking the iconic singer with their song RICHARD IS A FORKHEAD.
-My own personal lack of success gained me nothing and in 1981 I left New York to work as a bouncer at a Paris nightclub.
+Our devotion to this faith failed to translate into record sales and the Voidoids' forays into the Top 40 were mocked by an unknown power-pop trio's song RICHARD IS A FORKHEAD.
+My own personal lack of success gained me nothing and in 1981 I left New York to work as a bouncer at a Paris nightclub on the Grand Boulevard.

-One night a New Wave girl band from the East Village appeared as the club's headliner.
-The lead singer had a crooked nose and bedraggled hair, but once the ugly duckling hit the stage, Claudia emanated a savaged beauty meant for a dark room.
-Her lanky body encircled the mike stand like a boa crushing its prey.
+One night a New Wave girl band from the East Village appeared as the Rex's headliner.
+The lead singer had a crooked nose and bedraggled hair, but once the ugly duckling hit the stage, Claudia shone with a savaged beauty meant for a dark room and her lanky body encircled the mike stand like a boa crushing its prey.
 In some ways she was a female version of Richard.

 “I don’t think Cinderella ever went to Lille.”

 “I guess not.”
-The fairy tale never mentioned the name of Cinderella's hometown and I walked Claudia to the band's van.
-She kissed me on the cheek and drove off at dawn.
+The fairy tale never mentioned the name of Cinderella's hometown.
+She kissed me on the cheek and entered the hotel.
 No glass slipper marked her departure, then again I wasn't Prince Charming.

-Several weeks later I met a tousled-hair French singer.
-Lizzie was promoting her new record.
-The African influenced single was climbing the charts.
+Upon my return to Paris I met a tousled-hair French singer.
+Lizzie was promoting her new record and the African influenced single was climbing the charts.
 A friend introduced us.

-"I know him."
-Her eyes were filled with accusation.
+"I know you."
+Her eyes swam with recognition.

 "Ouais."
-Lizzie didn’t hold the forceful eviction against me and that evening in bed she told me about the spike-haired singer in the East Village.
+Lizzie didn’t hold the forceful eviction against me and that evening in bed at my hotel in La Marais the wild-haired medusa told me about her affair with a spike-haired singer in the East Village.

 “Richard?"
 Forkhead had a long reach.

 “Yes, Richard.”
 She lit a cigarette and the tobacco turned her kisses into ashtrays.
-Lizzie loved her smoke.
 "Don't be jealous.
 Richard and I were never boyfriend and girlfriend.”

 “And what about us?”